coffeebook/documents/book.md

               "N","O","P","Q","R","S","T","U","V","W","X","Y","Z" ]

 ![ROT13 replaces each letter by its partner 13 characters further along the alphabet.
 For example, HELLO becomes URYYB (or, reversing, URYYB becomes HELLO again).](http://upload.wikimedia.org/wikipedia/commons/thumb/3/33/ROT13_table_with_example.svg/320px-ROT13_table_with_example.svg.png)

+<small class="comment">One of the problems with images and traditional Markdown,
+is that they do not support any footnotes.
+Just look at this URL.
+There I am trying my best to push everything in 80 columns and this just *sucks* </small>

 This is also seen as ROT13, or a Matrix.
 You can use it to cypher (not so good) hidden messages.